How Cardiac Rehab and Pulmonary Physical Therapy Combine to Help You Recover From Surgery

 Phase I: Inpatient Care for Cardiovascular and Pulmonary Physical Therapy

-This phase of cardiac rehab is performed in the hospital.
+This phase of cardiac rehab happens in the hospital.
 It allows a group of healthcare professionals to work closely together.
 They can monitor any sudden changes and offer initial education regarding your condition.

-Phase II: Outpatient Care to Continue Cardiopulmonary PT
+Phase II: Outpatient Care to Continue Cardiopulmonary Physical Therapy

 At this point, your cardiopulmonary physical therapy will consist mostly of light aerobic exercise.
 This type of exercise works your heart and lungs, guiding you back toward optimal health.
 Depending on your specific situation, your cardiopulmonary physical therapy exercises may also include strengthening and stretching movements.